 Hazel flirts with a drunken former soldier in a bar who claims he met Jack Brady in Shanghai some years after the Carlyle Expedition was supposedly slaughtered, and who believes that the natives executed for the crime were innocent.

 Are members of the Expedition still alive?
 If they are, what really happened to them?
-Hazel and her friends have heard several different versions of their fate during the story so far, but now it’s time to find the truth.
+Hazel and her friends have heard several different versions of their fate so far, but now it’s time to find the truth.

 One last thing before the group heads out into the open country.
 They are taken to see a very, very old man with mystical powers who tells them: “Only those of great heart would dare approach the Mountain of the Black Wind.”
 He offers them gifts to help protect them on their journey:

 - Dr. Kafour receives a fly whisk “enchanted to drive away evil spirits.”